NovaUniverse/Nova-Hub/README.md

  <img src="https://user-images.githubusercontent.com/66202304/119562923-d15dcd00-bd9e-11eb-8653-589393a2b3bc.png" width="300" height="300" />
 </p>

-### Nova Hub is an app that players can use to rapidly install Mod Packs for game modes like Terra Smp so they don't have to worry about finding all the mods and downloading forge.
+### Nova Hub is an app that players can use to rapidly install Mod Packs for game modes on nova universe like Terra Smp.
+It allows for players to not worry about installing forge, optifine and all the mods required for play.
-#### The app also allows for automatic modpack updates, viewing news from the Nova Universe feed, managing the minecraft clients/modpacks and even more features that will be added in the future.
+#### Furthermore it allows for modpacks to be automatically updated, viewing the latest news from the Nova Universe news feed, managing the minecraft clients/modpacks and even more features that will be added in the future.

 * What all the files do.
   * settings.py - Where you can make changes to the app like example the url to take the user to if he clicks on the nova universe logo.